Merci, Paris

 DSC06353-2DSC06354-2DSC06360-2DSC06362-2DSC06363-2DSC06364-2

-Sometimes simplistic designs are the best to calm a tired, complex mind.
+Sometimes the simplest designs are the most calming for a tired, cluttered mind.
 Don’t you agree?

-Walk to the other side of the floor and you can find some cheerful haberdasheries and bedsheets.
+Walk to the other side of the floor and you’ll find cheerful haberdashery and bedsheets.

 DSC06386-2 DSC06385-2 DSC06384-2 DSC06387-2 DSC06389-2 DSC06390-2 DSC06391-2 DSC06393-2 DSC06397-2